Southeast Asia's 2015 unity dream collides with reality

 “They are a long way off,” says Jayant Menon, a senior economist at the Asian Development Bank in Manila, referring to the “Mekong” nations of Laos, Cambodia, Myanmar and Vietnam.

-“This kind of exercise - highly ambitious, short time-lines - simply works to fracture the organization further.”
+“This kind of exercise - highly ambitious, short time-lines - simply works to fracture the organisation further.”

 Founded in 1967 in the midst of Cold War conflicts, insurgencies and coups in Southeast Asia, ASEAN has become the region’s most successful grouping, credited with preventing strife and promoting a surge in trade and investment.